Felix the Cat: Creation and Authorship Dispute

+During the height of Felix's popularity in the 1920s, neither Messmer nor any of the studio's other animators received any media publicity or screen credit on any of the Felix cartoons – which was exclusively reserved for Sullivan.
+As Messmer remembered: "Very few people in those days got credit.
+Most people in the industry knew that I was running the studio for him.
+But the public, all they got was 'by [Pat] Sullivan'."
+In contrast to the numerous interviews Sullivan gave to the press about Felix throughout the decade, Messmer's name only appeared once in a 1925 article, where he was merely listed as a "production manager."

+While Messmer admitted he was occasionally "a little bit" frustrated for not receiving credit for his work, he also stated: "But, you see, it was kind of a contented feeling that what we're doing is going [well]: it's a nice feeling.
+A feeling of security."
+Messmer ultimately claimed he had no resentment for not receiving credit for Felix's creation and his films at the time: "He [Sullivan] was the boss, the businessman; I was the foreman; the employee."

 Popularity and distribution

+Feline Follies was originally intended to be a mere one-shot cartoon, with the short ending with the character "Master Tom" committing suicide by inhaling coal gas from a pump.
+However, as Messmer recalled, the short was well received by audiences, and Paramount: "...ordered another one, and another one..."
+Eventually, Paramount executive John King - the head of the Screen Magazine – commissioned an entire series with the character.
+After the second appearance of "Master Tom" in Musical Mews (released on November 16, 1919), he was finally given the name Felix in the character's third appearance, The Adventures of Felix (released on December 14, 1919).
+Messmer credited King with coming up with the name Felix - a combination of the words "feline" and "felicity".

 Paramount Pictures distributed the earliest films from 1919 to 1921.
-Margaret J. Winkler distributed the shorts from 1922 to 1925, the year when Educational Pictures took over the distribution of the shorts.
+Margaret J. Winkler's Winkler Pictures distributed the shorts from 1922 to 1925, the year when Educational Pictures took over the distribution of the shorts.
 Sullivan promised them one new Felix short every two weeks.
 The combination of solid animation, skillful promotion, and widespread distribution brought Felix's popularity to new heights.

-References to alcoholism and Prohibition were also commonplace in many of the Felix shorts, particularly Felix Finds Out (1924), Whys and Other Whys (1927), and Felix Woos Whoopee (1930), to name a few.
-In Felix Dopes It Out (1924), Felix tries to help a suicidal man who is plagued with a red nose.
-By the end of the short, the cat finds the cure for the condition: "Keep drinking, and it'll turn blue".

 Felix's great success also spawned a host of imitators.
 The appearances and personalities of other 1920s feline stars such as Julius of Walt Disney's Alice Comedies, Waffles of Paul Terry's Aesop's Film Fables, and especially Bill Nolan's 1925 adaptation of Krazy Kat (distributed by the eschewed Winkler) all seem to have been directly patterned after Felix.
 This influence also extended outside the United States, serving as inspiration for Suihō Tagawa in the creation of his character Norakuro, a dog with black fur.

 Educational Pictures advertisement from 1926 Motion Picture News.